min2ha/ukwa-site/content/collection/60/index.en.md

   "title": "UK General Election 2015", "startDateText": "31-03-2015",
   "highlights": [],
   "description": "Collection of websites, curated by staff at the Legal Deposit Libraries, focussing on the 2015 UK General Election which was held on 7 May 2015 to elect 650 members to the House of Commons.
-It was the first general election at the end of a fixed-term Parliament. \r\n", "id": 60,
+It was the first general election at the end of a fixed-term Parliament. \n", "id": 60,
   "field_publish": true,
   "targetIds": [